ajtack/riak-cpp/README.markdown

 	        return new_content;
 	    }

     You will apply sibling-resolution immediately upon construction of the Riak client.
+If you cannot resolve the siblings that you receive, returning an uninitialized `shared_ptr` (effectively _null_) will allow you to add a new sibling instead of updating.
+Application code (see below) will be unable to discern this from a _no-content_ response, though Riak-cpp will log a warning.

  2. **A result callback for the action you perform.** Riak-Cpp is asynchronous in all cases.
 As C++11 evolves, we will be able to use lambdas to shorten some cases, but for now we suggest defining functions like the below to handle your get and put responses.